libhal/arm-gnu-toolchain/README.md

 ### `default_libc` (Default: `True`)

-This option can be `True` or `False` and when set to `True` will inject the flags `--specs=nano.specs` and `--specs=nosys.specs` to the linker arguments in order to link against the nano and nosys libc libraries.
-Disable this if your application would like to link against a different libc implementation.
+This option can be `True` or `False` and when set to `True` will inject the flag `--specs=nosys.specs` to the linker arguments. `nosys`  provides weak stubs for newlib libc APIs like `exit()`, `kill()`, `sbrk()` etc. This allows binaries to be linked without having to define all of the newlib libc definitions up front.
+It is UB to call any of these APIs without adding the necessary libc APIs.
+This is set to True in order to allow conan test_packages to link binaries.
+It is not advised to depend on `libc` for C API definitions.

 ## ✨ Adding New Versions of GCC